 - Knows some colors and shapes.

-- Knows basic personal information such as his age, his first and last name, and his birthday.
+- Knows basic personal information such as their age, their first and last name, and their birthday.

 - Counts by rote to 10.

 - Starts understanding time in terms of morning, night, and days of the week.